maxwellagyapong/Maxwell96/README.md

-### Hi there 👋 I'm a software developer with a strong will to learn, research new technologies, and design software architecture.
+### Hi there 👋, I'm Maxwell, a software developer with a strong will to learn, research new technologies, and design software architecture.
 I like creating practical business solutions and making development processes as efficient as possible.

 ⚡ Fun fact: Addicted to learning :stuck_out_tongue_winking_eye:.